Winemaking practices at Harris Organic are traditional methods handed down from the icons of the Swan Valley.

 These people have served the Swan Valley community for over 25 years.

-Grapes are hand picked and left over night to cool before crushing and destemming.
-Concrete wax lined tanks, dont look pretty,but are useful for the vintage season as open fermenters.
-These usually cost a carton of beer and with a large valve cut into the base of them they are efficiently used.
-The organic red wines are made in these and also the organic white wines.
+Organic Grapes are hand picked and left over night to cool before crushing and destemming.
+Ceramic wax lined tanks, dont look pretty,but are useful for the vintage season as open fermenters.
+These usually cost a carton of beer and with a large valve cut into the base of them, they are efficiently used.
+The organic red wines, organic sweet dessert wines are made in these plus the organic white wines.
 Cooling by way of refrigeration is used to cool the fermentation's exothermic reaction.
-The chiller is used later in the season to cool the white wines to remove tartrates, the crystals that form as wine diamonds.
-Once maturity is reached the wines are bottled in cork mouth bottles where possible, avoiding the use of aluminium screw caps.
+The chiller is used later in the season to cool the organic white wines to remove tartrates, the crystals that form as wine diamonds.
+Once maturity is reached the wines are bottled in glass bottles and sealed with aluminium screw caps or natural corks.

-Duncan Harris owner and winemaker has learnt the techniques of winemaking from self tuition and the gathering of knowledge
+Duncan Harris owner and organic winemaker and distiller has learnt the techniques of organic winemaking from self tuition and the gathering of knowledge

 from his fellow peers.